hdr105/cloud-book-writer/README.md

 Configure environment variables:

+Create a copy of the `.env.example` file and rename it to `.env`.
 In `.env` file, Update the file with your own database credentials and other necessary configurations.
 Generate application key:

 ```sh
 php artisan key:generate